waltervh/BornAgain-website/content/documentation/bornagain/python-examples/interference-functions/Interference1DLattice.md

 > #### Note:
 > * By default, the axis of the one-dimensional lattice is the $x$-axis.
 A rotation can be applied to the particles (like in this example) or to the 1D lattice.

-> * In the real-space model picture, the length of the boxes cannot be seen as it is too large, compared to its width and heigth.
+> * In the real-space model picture, the full length of a boxes cannot be seen as it is too large compared to its width and heigth.

 {{< galleryscg >}}